learn-co-curriculum/node-overview/README.md

 ## Objectives

-1. Describe increase in performance when using Node?
+1. Describe increase in performance when using Node
-1. Describe the re-use of code when using Node?
+1. Describe the re-use of code when using Node
 1. Describe Node history (a very brief version)

 ## Increasing Performance with Non-Blocking Input/Output

-Have you worked with Rails and had to wait while its ActiveRecord was processing some simple database join?
+Have you worked with Rails and had to wait while ActiveRecord was processing some simple database join?
 Or maybe you remember seeing the Twitter fail whale (a funny error page) every time the social network was over the capacity a few year ago?
 It happened quite often, maybe every week.

 ![](fail-whale.gif)

-Slow systems are not only frustrating to users.
-They cost money to companies, because companies have so spend more money on servers, and because users leave to other services and products.
-Slow systems are system that cannot handle the traffic or load properly.
-The slow is a relative term meaning it depends on comparison, for example what we consider slow in 2016 is very fast comparing to 2000.
+Slow systems are not only frustrating to users, but also to companies.
+They cost money to companies, because of server cost, and because users leave to other services and products.
+A slow systems is a system that cannot handle the traffic or load properly.
+The term "slow" is a relative term that depends on comparison, for example what we consider slow in 2016 is very fast compared to 2000.

 The reason for slowness can be the use of a bad architecture.
-With Rails the slowness is due to the high-level of abstraction meaning the Object Relational Mapper (ORM) Active Record, and the framework as the whole, is doing too many things.
-It's a good thing for developers, because we have to code less, but as Twitter and other companies showed—not so good for the systems.
-Another reason for slowness is the way systems are architectured.
+With Rails the slowness is due to the high-level of abstraction.
+The Object Relational Mapper (ORM), Active Record, and the framework as the whole, are doing too many things.
+It's a good thing for developers, because we have to code less, but as Twitter and other companies showed, not so good for the systems.
+Another reason for slowness is the architecture of the system.

 So slow platforms not just annoying to develop with, they cost companies hundreds of thousands of dollars each month in servers and CPUs.
-Imagine a Starbucks coffeeshop.
+Imagine a Starbucks coffee shop.
 You see 20 people standing in line and just one person working at the cafe.
 The single barista is also a cashier meaning this employee must first take the order, then make it.
 Each person has to wait not only for his or her drink, but for the order before them... would you wait in line if you are the last?
 The 20th person?
 Brrr...

 As a manager of this cafe, the only way to scale is to add more registers.
 By adding more registers and employees we can have more than one line.
 Each cashier is still taking the orders and making the drinks.
 This is not the most pleasant experience for customers, because they don't like standing in lines.
 They prefer waiting or working on something useful at their tables.
 Slow systems are painful and they cost money because customers can walk away without ordering anything.